iOS (iPhone/iPad)

 Some external microphones are supported by Safari on iOS, however iOS devices are very finicky as to which microphones are supported.
 Just because your device is listed, doesn't mean it will work or stay selected.

-One TRRS adapter that I have tested for myself that does seem to work is this one: https://www.amazon.ca/gp/product/B07Q49SVYR
+One Lightning-based TRRS adapter that I have tested for myself that seems to usually work is this one: https://www.amazon.ca/gp/product/B07Q49SVYR

-AirPods can create clicking or distortion if used as a microphone; please ensure they are fully-charged if you intend to use them in a live production.
+AirPods do seem to also often work, if needing something wireless though.
+AirPods can however create clicking or distortion if used as a microphone; please ensure that they are fully-charged if you intend to use them in a live production.
 If they are on low-power, they will create audible problems.

 Audio quality from an iOS generally is pretty low quality.
 Disabling audio enhancements can sometimes help improve the clarity.
 It is recommended that the user be wearing headphones though to avoid any feedback issues.